John Church Hamilton

-John Church Hamilton (August 22, 1792 − July 25, 1882) was a historian, biographer, and lawyer.
-He was a son of Alexander Hamilton, one of the Founding Fathers of the United States.
+John Church Hamilton (August 22, 1792 − July 25, 1882) was an American historian, biographer, and lawyer.
+He was the son of Alexander Hamilton, one of the Founding Fathers of the United States.

-Early life
+Early life and education

+Hamilton was born on August 22, 1792, in Philadelphia, then the capital of the newly-established United States following the victory of American Revolutionary forces in the Revolutionary War, where they emerged victorious against the Kingdom of Great Britain and the British military, then considered the most powerful in the world.

-Hamilton was born on August 22, 1792, in Philadelphia.
-He was the fourth son, and the fifth of eight children, born to Alexander Hamilton and Elizabeth Schuyler Hamilton.
-His maternal grandparents were Philip Schuyler, a Revolutionary War hero and United States senator from New York, and Catherine Van Rensselaer.
+Hamilton was the fourth son, and the fifth of eight children, born to Alexander Hamilton, a Founding Father who was appointed by George Washington as the nation's first U.S. Secretary of the Treasury, and Elizabeth Schuyler Hamilton.
+His maternal grandparents were Philip Schuyler, a Revolutionary War hero and United States senator from New York state, and Catherine Van Rensselaer.
 He was named for his uncle John Barker Church.

-He was eleven years old when his father was killed in a duel with Vice President Aaron Burr.
-Interviewed at the age of 85, he described his recollections: